 A Cost-effective Treatment

-It’s clear that CBT has many benefits as part of an addiction treatment plan.
-Learning how to think positively gives patients the confidence and hope they need to maintain their recovery, and the coping skills that patients learn during therapy will help them avoid temptation and resist peer pressure.
-CBT can be performed on an inpatient or outpatient basis, which makes it more accessible to patients who can’t afford a costly residential program.
+CBT has many benefits as part of an addiction treatment plan.
+Thinking positively gives patients the confidence and hope they need to maintain their recovery.
+Patients’ coping skills during therapy will help them avoid temptation and resist peer pressure.
+CBT can be performed inpatient or outpatient, making it more accessible to patients who can’t afford a costly residential program.

 Like any form of addiction treatment, cognitive-behavioral therapy works best when the patient is motivated and focused on their recovery.
 No addiction treatment can offer guaranteed results, but this powerful form of therapy can make the road to recovery a lot smoother.